w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/no-flashing-no-exceptions.md

 <b>Procedure</b>

 For each page/view:
-1. Identify if content includes flashing.
+1. Check if content includes flashing.

 <b>Expected results</b>
 * #1 is false